nerdpl/prj-05-travel-app/README.md

 - npm run build-dev
 to run developement webpack configuration
 - npm run build-prod
 to run production webpack configuration and build the website in the 'dist' folder

+In order to access APIs you need to include process.env file with following credentials:
+- API_KEY_PIXABAY='xxx'
+- API_ID_GEONAMES='xxx'
+- API_KEY_WEATHERBIT='xxx'

 ## Functions